portableant/museologi.st/photogrammetry/gallery-33-bm.md

     url: https://github.com/BritishMuseumDH/amaravatiPanel
     name: Panel from the stupa of Amaravati
 tags:
-  - Archaeology
+  - archaeology
-  - Museum
+  - museums
-  - British Museum
+  - british museum
-  - Guerrilla
+  - guerrilla
-  - 3D
+  - 3d
-  - Photogrammetry
+  - photogrammetry
-  - India
+  - india
-  - Buddhism
+  - buddhism
-  - Amaravati
+  - amaravati
 ---

 This collection of 3D scans was created for the British Museum's gallery 33.